department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/research-findings.md

 1. On the search landing page, consider adding a visual indication that there's something below the search box to see.
     1. Another potential design idea is to add radio buttons directly underneath the search box to select all of VA.gov, Find a VA Form, or Resources & Support.
 3. For the "Can't find what you're looking for?" link, consider making it stand out more visually.
 This might be done by putting it into a box, or maybe put the link inside each of the "top 4" boxes (since that's where people are looking).
 4. Work with the Search.gov team to see if we can get more relevant search results, which may include searching only the main content of each page and not the side links, related links, header, and footer.
+We should also make sure that all *Find a VA Form* and *Resources and Support* content is included in the search.gov results.
 If we succeed at getting more relevant results from search.gov, we might want to...
     1. Communicate that to Veterans so they'll try it again and see for themselves that it has improved and thus is worth using.
+    2. Maybe limit the number of results returned so it's not "999" a lot of the time (which suggests an ineffective search).
-    1. Make the search link in the header more visible/prominent so more Veterans will notice it.
+    3. Make the search link in the header more visible/prominent so more Veterans will notice it.
 6. Since so many people get to VA.gov through Google, see if we can improve the Google search path with metadata on pages.

 ## For other teams
 1. Consider renaming _Resources and Support_ to "FAQs" because this is a more widely used term that users understand.
 > "I think FAQs are really helpful if it is an exhaustive list” (p5).
+1. Consider adding "Resources" to the header next to "Find VA Location" to enable more Veterans to find it.
-2. Consider making the headers in the "top 4" boxes into links (e.g., "Education" could go to the [VA education and training benefits page](https://www.va.gov/education/) page) because that's where many Veterans look first.
+1. Consider making the headers in the "top 4" boxes into links (e.g., "Education" could go to the [VA education and training benefits page](https://www.va.gov/education/) page) because that's where many Veterans look first.
-4. Consider adding "Resources" to the header next to "Find VA Location" to enable more Veterans to find it.

 # Next Steps

-Share findings and recommendations with the Search & Discovery team.
+Share findings and discuss recommendations with the Search & Discovery team.

 # Further research needed